danieldietrich/candid/README.md

 ## Usage

-The _Vanilla HTML_ users just add the script to their index.html:
+The _Vanilla HTML_ users just add the script to their index.html, the module is loaded and available in the global `window.Candid` object.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/candid"></script>